wren-lang/wren/doc/site/fibers.markdown

     :::dart
     var fiber = Fiber.new {
-      IO.print("This runs in a separate fiber.")
+      System.print("This runs in a separate fiber.")
     }

 Creating a fiber does not immediately run it.
 It's just a first class bundle of